Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 The required metadata are:

 - **Network Code** &mdash; Represents the code of the network and shall be expressed with two character
-- **Station Code** &mdash; Represents the code of the station that contains the digitizer
+- **Station Code** &mdash; Represents the code of the station that contains the digitizer.
-- **Location Code** &mdash; A unique two character numerical code representing the sensor ID
+- **Location Code** &mdash; A two character numerical code representing the recording site (where the sensor is deployed).
+For each station, the location code shall be unique.
 - **Channel Code**